JRice15/jrice15.github.io/projects/_posts/2022-01-10-mit-quantum-hacks.md

 * Quantum Entanglement, the strange property of quantum particles that makes it so two particles be deterministically related even when seperated by a great distance.
 * Encryption Keys, which can be utilized as a [one-time pad](https://en.wikipedia.org/wiki/One-time_pad) to achieve unbreakable encryption (in theory).

+I'm not super knowledgable in quantum physics; I was mostly there for my general skill in Python.
+My main task ended up being coding up and integrating the frontend with all of the backend quantum circuits code that my partners cooked up.